dev-cafe/autocmake/doc/users/faq.rst

 If you export compiler flags using the environment variables ``FCFLAGS``, ``CFLAGS``, or ``CXXFLAGS``, respectively, then the configuration will use those flags and neither augment them, nor redefine them.
+Setting these environment variables you have full control over the flags without editing CMake files.